Current as of: February 22, 2025 - 16:48

 Is This Trip for You?

-This trip is rated Activity Level 1 (Leisurely).
-For more on our trip gradings, visit our Activity Level Guidelines page.
+This trip is rated Activity Level 2 (Easy & Moderate).
+For more information on our trip gradings please visit the Activity Level Guidelines page.
+If you have any queries about the difficulty of the trip please do not hesitate to contact us.

-India can be challenging – the heat and bustle of some cities can be a little overwhelming.
-That said, there are peaceful spots and you will undoubtedly return with memories to last a lifetime.
+Visiting India: India can be challenging – the heat and bustle of some cities can be a little overwhelming.
+That said, there are peaceful spots, and you will undoubtedly return with memories to last a lifetime.

 Group

-Our Indian team of leaders have proved very popular with their incredible knowledge, passion and hospitality adding greatly to the experience.
+Our Indian team of tour leaders has proved very popular with their incredible knowledge, passion and hospitality adding greatly to the experience.
 There is no better way to experience Indian culture than letting an Indian guide show you around their country.

 Adult min age: 16